 A degree in cinema can be the foundation for a future career as a filmmaker, location manager, editor, camera assistant, writer, producer, casting agent, researcher, or educator.

 Why Study at Iowa?

-Through the Department of Cinema and Comparative Literature, cinema majors at Iowa receive a comprehensive four-year liberal arts education with an emphasis on studying film and video production, screenwriting, and the theory, analysis, and history of filmmaking.
+Through the Department of Cinematic Arts, cinema majors at Iowa receive a comprehensive four-year liberal arts education with an emphasis on studying film and video production, screenwriting, and the theory, analysis, and history of filmmaking.
 The department offers degree programs in cinema and in Comparative Literature.

 Cinema production classes focus on fiction, documentary, or experimental film and video, digital animation, and an introductory course on the modes of film production.
 The department's production studio features cameras and equipment for students, plus 50 digital editing stations equipped with FinalCut Pro editing software.
 Classes are offered at the intermediate and advanced level, and class sizes are typically small.

 Cinema students also participate in workshops with nationally recognized documentary and feature filmmakers who visit campus; recent guest educators include feature filmmakers Paul Schrader (Taxi Driver, Raging Bull), Andrew Smith (The Slaughter Rule), and Jon Jost (Homecoming); documentarians Sarah Price (American Movie, Yes Men) and Camille Billops (String of Pearls); and film artists David Gatten, Su Friedrich, and Nathaniel Dorsky.

 The Bachelor of Arts (BA) degree in cinema features interdisciplinary study of film, the production of creative work in film, video, and interactive multimedia, and courses about historical, critical, and theoretical issues in filmmaking.

 - Film analysis

 - Modes of filmmaking

 - An advanced film studies or production course